keyi01/keyi01.github.io/_publications/nips1.md

 title: "Learning Topology-Agnostic EEG Representations with Geometry-Aware Modeling"
 collection: publications
 permalink: /publication/nips1
-excerpt: 'This paper is about how to spatial model EEG data with pre-training schema.
+excerpt: 'TL;DR: This paper is about how to spatial model EEG data with pre-training schema.
 The new pre-training schema is topology-agnostic, facilitating usage of EEG data in different tasks.'
-date: 2023-09-23
+# date: 2023-09-23
 # venue: 'Journal 1'
 # paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: 'NeurIPS 2023'
+citation: 'Ke Yi, Yansen Wang, Ren Kan, Dongshen Li.
+NeurIPS 2023'
 ---

 <!-- [Download paper here](http://academicpages.github.io/files/paper1.pdf)

-Recommended citation: Your Name, You.
-(2009).
-"Paper Title Number 1." <i>Journal 1</i>.
-1(1). -->
+ -->
+Publised in NeurIPS 2023 (poster).

+Recommended citation: Ke Yi, Yansen Wang, Ren Kan, Dongshen Li

+## Abstract

+Large-scale pre-training has shown great potential to enhance the models on the downstream task in vision and language.
+Developing similar techniques for scalp electroencephalogram (EEG) is suitable since unlabelled data is plentiful.
+Meanwhile, various sampling channels selection and inherent structural and spatial information bring challenges and avenues to improve existing pre-training strategies further.
+In order to break the boundaries between different EEG resources and facilitate cross-dataset EEG pre-training, we propose to map all kinds of channel selections to a unified topology.
+We further introduce MMM, a pre-training framework with Multi-dimensional position encoding,Multi-level channel hierarchy, Multi-stage pre-training strategy built on the unified topology to obtain topology-agnostic representations.
+Experiments demonstrate that our approach yields impressive improvements over previous state-of-the-art techniques on emotional recognition benchmark datasets.

+## Key words
+Electroencephalogram, EEG Pre-training, EEG-based emotion recognition